davidkrauza/business-analytics/unit-02/README.md

 * [Unit 02 - Business Analytic Tools] (https://docs.google.com/presentation/d/1SGOeJent24JNuDxn5RuQRXK81shfn1sxbMxsymnNkD0/edit?usp=sharing)

 ###Lecture Videos
+No lecture videos for this unit.
+Please follow the slide deck and the tutorials in the assignment section.

 ###Readings
 * [An Introduction to Data Science with Python] (https://www.springboard.com/blog/data-science-with-python/)